smarttransit-ai/transit-gym/simulation/README.md

  -->

 3. Run main.py <br>
    a.
-You can change the simulation endtime by changing the value in **line 6** in main.py
+You can change the simulation endtime by changing the value in **line 6** in main.py <br>
     &emsp; &emsp; "END_TIMESTEP = 3600*24 "<br>
-   &emsp; b.
+   b.
 Simulation time can also be changed from the .sumocfg file
 ```
 $ python main.py
 ```